peerdavid/remapy/README.md

  - [x] Backup annotated files
  - [x] Alphabetic order of collections and documents in tree
  - [x] Make RemaPy offline ready (readonly)
+ - [ ] Show cloud symbol also on collection if some docs are not synced
+ - [ ] Upload folders (create folders and all pdf files of this folder)
  - [ ] Rename collection
  - [ ] Rename document
  - [ ] Create new collection